aleph-im/aleph-docs/docs/execution/runtimes.md

 ## Introduction

-The Aleph.im network machines needs to run a runtime filesystem as a base operating system with all the libraries and all de dependencies that you need for your VMs.
+The Aleph.im network machines needs to run a runtime filesystem as a base operating system with all the libraries and all de dependencies that you need to run your VMs code.

 ## Types of runtimes